masif088/laravel-chat/README.md

 * Actions
 * and much more

-** Without the need for you to learn or have to use other languages ​​outside of PHP with Laravel ** (and a little bit of JS)
+**Without the need for you to learn or have to use other languages​outside of PHP with Laravel** (and a little bit of JS)

 ### Pusher
 _The free Pusher service with Laravel is used to send Push._

-_ [Pusher] (https://pusher.com/) is free to send up to 200,000 notifications per day per channel_
+_[Pusher](https://pusher.com/) is free to send up to 200,000 notifications per day per channel_

-With [Pusher] (https://pusher.com/) you can transform your web application with Laravel into a "LIVE" application, generating "Push" notifications in real time that favor the dynamics of your website. ** Your customers will thank you **.
+With [Pusher](https://pusher.com/) you can transform your web application with Laravel into a "LIVE" application, generating "Push" notifications in real time that favor the dynamics of your website. **Your customers will thank you**.

 ## Captures